TIBCOSoftware/dovetail/README.md

 Dovetail™ Core exposes three principal contribution interfaces that enable developers to build common capabilities and functionality.
 These contribution interfaces include:

+* **Connector Interface** a common interface for importing predefined schemas into Dovetail, Hyperledger Composer Connector is an example
 * **Trigger Interface** a common interface for building event-consumers that dispatch events to one or more actions.
-The Kafka subscriber is an example of a trigger.
+The Smart Contract TXN Trigger is an example of a trigger.
 * **Activity Interface** a common interface for exposing common application logic in a reusable manner.
-Think of this as a function, such as write to database, publish to Kafka, etc that can be used by all Dovetail apps.
+Think of this as a function, such as write to ledger, publish events, etc that can be used by all Dovetail apps.

 # Repos